abhinavk99/livecoin-api/README.md

 client.getCurrencies().then(console.log).catch(console.error);
 ```

-See examples.js for more examples.
+See the examples directory for more examples.

 ## Tests